masihch/DGUS-Async-Arduino/README.md

 ## Overview

-**DGUS-Async** is a non-blocking Arduino library for **DWIN / DGUS serial HMI displays**, designed for **ESP32** projects that need responsive and clean display communication without relying on `delay()`-based workflows.
+**DGUS-Async** is a non-blocking Arduino library for **DWIN / DGUS serial HMI displays**, designed for Arduino-compatible boards that need responsive and clean display communication without relying on `delay()`-based workflows.

-It provides an asynchronous, queue-based approach for sending commands, reading values, handling page changes, and building more scalable UI-driven embedded applications.
+It provides an asynchronous, queue-based approach for sending commands, reading values, handling page changes, and building more scalable UI-driven embedded applications across a wide range of boards supported by the Arduino ecosystem.

 ---

 ## Features

 - Non-blocking communication architecture
-- Designed for ESP32 hardware UART
+- Designed for Arduino-compatible platforms
 - Queue-based command handling
 - Read and write DGUS variables
 - Page tracking support